Tamable/fractal-tree/README.md

 ## Implementation timeline

 #### phase 1 ####
-* Create a function to recursively build up a sentence, based on the starting axiom and a set of defined rules.
+* Create a function to recursively build up a string, based on the starting axiom and a set of defined rules.
-* Create a button that triggers the sentence-generating function 'onClick'.
+* Create a button that triggers the string-generating function 'onClick'.
+The button is disabled after 6 clicks, and it switches to a reset button to clear the strings and graphics.
+After reset, the button switches back to a 'grow' button.

 #### phase 2 ####
 * Create a function to iterate over each character of the sentence and assign a graphical rule to each character.